compute voronoi/atom command

 The Voro++ package performs its calculation in 3d.
 This will still work for a 2d LAMMPS simulation, provided all the atoms have the same z coordinate.
 The Voronoi cell of each atom will be a columnar polyhedron with constant cross-sectional area along the z direction and two exterior faces at the top and bottom of the simulation box.
 If the atoms do not all have the same z coordinate, then the columnar cells will be accordingly distorted.
 The cross-sectional area of each Voronoi cell can be obtained by dividing its volume by the z extent of the simulation box.
 Note that you define the z extent of the simulation box for 2d simulations when using the create_box or read_data commands.

 By default, this compute calculates a per-atom array with 2 columns.
 In regular dynamic tessellation mode the first column is the Voronoi volume, the second is the neighbor count, as described above (read above for the output data in case the occupation keyword is specified).
 These values can be accessed by any command that uses per-atom values from a compute as input.
-See Section 6.15 for an overview of LAMMPS output options.
+See the Howto output doc page for an overview of LAMMPS output options.
 If the peratom keyword is set to “no”, the per-atom array is still created, but it is not accessible.